Health Navigation Menu

 - Creates new options for states to provide home and community based services in Medicaid, enabling more people with disabilities to access long-term services in the setting they choose.

-- Extends the Money Follows the Person program until 2016 and makes improvements to the Medicaid Home- and Community-Based Services (HCBS) option.
+- Makes improvements to the Medicaid Home- and Community-Based Services (HCBS) option.

 Eliminates Insurance Company Discrimination

-- Beginning in September 2010, prohibits insurance companies from denying children coverage based on pre-existing conditions.
-By 2014, the Act will prohibit insurance companies from denying coverage or charging more to any person based on their medical history, including genetic information.
+- The Act prohibits insurance companies from denying coverage or charging more to any person based on their medical history, including genetic information.

 More Affordable Choices and Competition

-- Requires the creation of state-based health insurance Exchanges by 2014 in all states to provide families with the same private insurance choices that the President and Members of Congress will have, including multi-state plans to foster competition and increase consumer choice.
+- Requires the creation of state-based health insurance Exchanges in all states to provide families with the same private insurance choices that the President and Members of Congress have, including multi-state plans to foster competition and increase consumer choice.

 One-Stop Shopping